sando38/helm-ejabberd/charts/ejabberd/README.md

 All configuration aspects can be found on ejabberd's [documentation page](https://docs.ejabberd.im/admin/configuration/).

+### Persistence and database

 In general, ejabberd admins should use a **SQL database** in production instead of the build-in `mnesia` database.
 Ejabberd supports [these](https://docs.ejabberd.im/admin/configuration/database/) SQL databases.
 SQL databases need a schema [ready to use](https://docs.ejabberd.im/admin/configuration/database/#database-schema) before the first ejabberd start.

-A SQL database improves the reliability of a cluster, as the `mnesia` database is prone to be corrupted.
+A SQL database improves the reliability of a cluster, as the builtin `mnesia` database is not reliable enough for data persistence, except for testing.

 SQL databases can be defined within `values.yaml` in `.Values.sqlDatabase`.
 Also check the `.Values.authentication` if you want to store users in SQL databases as well.

+### Domain TLS certificates and ACME client

 This chart does not support ejabberd's **ACME client**.
 Instead the chart relies on the admin to mount valid **TLS certificates** into the container.
 Those certs